Announcing our New Program for 2018, "Making Burien (More) Awesome"

 and Establish Backyard Wildlife Habitats to Address Climate Change

-Date to Be Announced in for a Saturday in April - Natural Yard Care, Incorporating Edible Native Plants in Your Garden and Landscaping
+Native plants in a changing climate.
+Natural Yard Care, Incorporating Drought Tolerant Plants in Your Garden and Landscaping

 We'll host host restoration and tree planting events in Burien during Spring and Fall as weather allows.

 This program is funded by the Port of Seattle’s Airport Community Ecology small grants fund, “ACE,” in partnership with the City of Burien and the National Wildlife Federation.